Photography pricing calculator

 Determining what to charge for your photography can, at first, seem quite confusing.
 But once you understand how to work it all out, you’ll come to see it’s actually quite logical.

 It may seem obvious, but you first need to ask yourself: ‘How many hours do you need to charge for your photography (each week)?’
+This is where my photography pricing calculator can help guide you.

 If like me, you’d like to spend more time shooting and less time doing the maths, here’s a useful tool to help you keep track of the hours that need to be billed each week.
 Knowing this will really help you stay on track and adapt as your business grows.